arthurgeek/vaultwarden-fly-template/README.md

 Substitute `vaultwarden` with `caddy`, or `backup` to see logs for other apps.

-## Automatically deploy to Fly.io
+## Continuous deployment

-After your first manual deploy to Fly.io, per instructions above, you can automatically deploy via Github Actions.
+After your first manual deploy to Fly.io, per instructions above, you can setup continuous deployment via Github Actions.

 1. Install [Github CLI](https://cli.github.com)